onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

   the [OpenID Connect discovery endpoint](../api-reference/oidc/discovery.md).
 * Improved the [integrity check](../topics/mobile-apps/app-delivery-lifecycle/app-delivery-lifecycle.md) for mobile apps.
 This improved integrity check is required for new mobile apps introduced to the Google Play Store after August 1st, 2021.
 The existing apps, both running on Android and iOS, will continue to work without any changes.
-Still, it is recommended to plan an update of the Onegini SDK and use the improved integrity check.
+Still, it is recommended to plan an update of the OneWelcome SDK and use the improved integrity check.

 ### Bug fixes